 - protect us on a psychic and spiritual level

 You may be wondering if the energy from all the various types of lapis from the different locales also varies.
 Although I feel that all lapis has a similar energy, I do feel that the energy of the Afghan lappy is definitely more intense… but you really have to check this out and determine that for yourself.

-This stone is ideal for balancing, strengthening and awakening the Third Eye chakra while inviting in better visualizations and receiving of energy and information from this chakra; including past and parallel life viewing.
+This stone is ideal for balancing, strengthening, and awakening the Third Eye chakra while inviting in better visualizations and receiving energy and information from this chakra; including past and parallel life viewing.

 It’s also quite powerful for the throat chakra.
 Please always use caution when using it for this chakra as it may be too intense for some.

 See, one of the criteria for being a mineral is to have a consistent chemical composition, which lapis doesn’t have.
 So just like granite, it’s is a rock composed of several different minerals.